SheetalMaurya/MvvmCross-Wiki/Databinding.md

         }

 - then a binding might connect together `IsChecked` on the View with `RememberMe` in the ViewModel.

+### DataBound events and actions

+Databinding also enables a ViewModel to react to 'events' which occur in a View - e.g. for a ViewModel to respond to events such as a button being pressed.

+The technique generally used for this is for the ViewModel to expose special `Command` properties which can be bound to corresponding `Command` properties on the View.

+For example, a `CheckBox` might have a `CheckedCommand` and this might be bindable to a `RememberMeChangedCommand` on the ViewModel.

+Within Windows, For sometimes, when a View has not exposed

 ### Binding Modes